crykn/crykn.github.io/_pages/dev/setup.md

 toc_sticky: false # =not on top
 ---

-The following entry details how to get your fist libGDX project up and running.
+If this is your first time using libGDX, you're at the right place.
+The following article details how you can get your fist libGDX project up and running.

 # I. Getting a Proper Development Environment
-The java world offers a lot of different IDEs (Integrated Development Environments) which make developing java applications quite convenient.
-Choose whichever you like most.
+First off, you need an IDE (Integrated Development Environments), basically an editor for your java files, which makes developing java applications more convenient in various ways.
+The java world offers a lot of different IDEs, so feel free to choose whichever you like most:

 ## (1.)
 IDEA
 - [JDK 8+](https://adoptopenjdk.net)